MicrosoftDocs/quantum-docs-pr/articles/libraries/machine-learning/index.md

 - Use samples and tutorials to get introduced to the field of quantum machine learning

-You can expect low performance compared to current classical machine learning frameworks (remember that everything is running on top of the simulation of a quantum device that is already computationally expensive)
+You can expect low performance compared to current classical machine learning frameworks (remember that everything is running on top of the simulation of a quantum device that is already computationally expensive).

 The purpose of this documentation is: